 - commissioning the exam – where the scope and time frame for the new exam is decided

-- pre-editing – checking that the material written by the exam question writers broadly fits the brief
+- pre-editing – checking that the material written by the exam question writers meets the specification

-- editing – ensuring the quality and accuracy of the test paper
+- editing – ensuring the quality and accuracy of the test content

-- pretesting/trialling – trying out the test paper to ensure that it tests candidates in the way expected
+- pretesting/trialling – trying out the test content to ensure that it tests candidates in the way expected

 - pretest/trial review – checking the results of the pretesting and trials to see if further editing is needed

-- test construction – the new exam is checked to ensure the level and focus of the test are correct and that there are no overlaps with other existing tests
+- test construction – test content is assembled into test versions and checked to ensure the level and focus are correct and test security is maintained

-- overview – a final critical review of the whole process before the question paper production process begins.
+- overview – a final critical review of the whole process before the test specification is finalised and more test content produced.

 Our quality management system is certificated to the ISO 9001:2015 standard.

-We only release the exam when we are completely satisfied that the test has passed all of these stages.
-In many cases it takes two years from the first stages of planning to students sitting the first session of the new test.
+We only launch a new exam when we are completely satisfied that the test has passed all of these stages.

 Pretesting is a vital element in the Cambridge English examination development process.
 Trialling exam materials helps ensure our exams are accurate and fair, and that the content is appropriate.
 Find out more